AdaGold/viewing-party/README.md

 $ pytest
 ```

 4. Read through the test failure, and understand why the failure is happening.
-Confirm your findings with a classmate.
+Confirm your findings with your partner.
     - If it is a test you wrote, consider whether you are actually testing what you intend to test.
 Does the test need modification?

-5. Make a plan to implement code to pass the test.
+5. Make a plan with your partner to implement code to pass the test.

 6. Write code in `party.py` to pass the test.